rosenhouse/aws-go-faker/README.md

-# aws-go-faker
+# awsfaker
-A Go library for faking AWS
+A Go library for faking AWS over the network